-On how he got the role: The role was listed without specifics, an untitled project on LA Casting, which is a subscription online service where you give them your profile and pictures and they send you things that hopefully fit your profile.
-Of course, this is LA so there’s thousands of people submitting some days for the same role.
+On how he got the role: The role was listed without specifics, an untitled project on LA Casting, which is an online subscription service where you give them your profile and pictures and they send you things that hopefully fit your profile.
+Of course, this is LA, so there are thousands of people submitting some days for the same role.
 For this David Lynch’s name wasn’t listed, Woodsmen wasn’t listed either.
-It was more to the effect of the character type.
-Age range, character type, facial hair, length of your hair.
+It was more to the effect of the character type; age range, character type, facial hair, length of your hair.
 So I submitted for it.
-I’ll submit for a hundred things a month and if I’m really running hot I might get 3 or 4 of them.
-If I’m not I can submit for 300 things and not get any.
+I’ll submit for a hundred things a month and if I’m really running hot, I might get three or four of them.
+If I’m not, I can submit for 300 things and not get any.
 Timing, luck, someone seeing your potential or seeing a potential you didn’t know you had, which is definitely the case here with David.
 He is the first director to single me out in that fashion.
 I’ve been featured a few times, the first time being with Gary Sinise in CSI: New York.
 That was a very nervous event for me, just the two of us on a set.
-Since then there’s been a few other things and I’ve had good fortune to work with good actors and very giving actors too that have helped me heighten my performance.
-So I submitted, I got a text back and it mentioned Lynch and Woodsmen this time but I didn’t know it was for Twin Peaks.
+Since then there have been a few other things and I’ve had the good fortune to work with good actors and very giving actors too that have helped me heighten my performance.
+So I submitted, I got a text back and it mentioned Lynch and Woodsmen this time, but I didn’t know it was for Twin Peaks.
 The text said they wanted to see a short video of me saying my name and saying hello to David.
 I did a short video saying “Hi David, I’m Stewart and it’s nice to meet you”.
 Just a few seconds long.
 I wound up getting the gig.

 Fan reactions: To hear that people were horrified, leaving their lights on and having nightmares was great.
 I couldn’t have been happier.
 Me, I’m a guy that laughed at Pyscho.
 I saw that curtain rip and I laughed.
 I mean, by the time I saw it, it wasn’t new anymore.
 There’s only one movie that left me scared afterwards and it’s the original Exorcist.
 There’s been nothing since then that’s moved me like that.
 I might jump out of my seat like everyone else but when it’s over, it’s over.
 If I had even close to the effect on people that The Exorcist had on me, then that’s really cool.
 There’s no greater height I could reach, all without opening my mouth.